yooakim/packer/website/source/partials/builder/openstack/_ImageConfig-not-required.html.md

 -   `metadata` (map[string]string) - Glance metadata that will be applied to the image.

--   `image_visibility` (imageservice.ImageVisibility) - One of "public", "private", "shared", or "community".
+-   `image_visibility` (string) - One of "public", "private", "shared", or "community".

 -   `image_members` ([]string) - List of members to add to the image after creation.
 An image member is usually a project (also called the "tenant") with whom the image is